 The reason she was so much against emotions was because they cannot be trusted, as they affect one's judgement.
 Love, hate, fear, they make people go blind.
 People start crying, getting angry - basically, they react.

 Most of the times we enjoy a film because it hits us with the right emotions, making our opinion based on what we felt.
 Hence the fact that everyone's opinion is different.
 Right?

 This simple differentiation is the key for proper judgment.
 If emotions can put us on the wrong route, facts, on the contrary, shall help us get the right opinion about a subject.
 The only difference with emotions is that fact need knowledge to be used properly.
 That's probably why not everyone is a critic.
 Wait...
 Anyway.

 The Shape of Water is not a good film, and it is not because it doesn't convey the right emotions.
-On the contrary, it does it so well that is won all those awards.
-Still, the film is full of elements which make it a rather bad film.
+On the contrary, it does it so well that it's won all those awards.
+Nevertheless, the film is full of elements which make it a rather bad film.

 And it is fine.
 All the people who loved The Shape of Water are in their right.
 One can still like a movie, even if they know it is a bad one.
 I enjoyed watching Ryan Gosling's Lost River and I very much like the ending.
 But the writing isn't very good, and the cinematography is more contemplative than narrative...

 The Shape of Water places some elements in its story; elements which are here specifically to make us react emotionally and forget logic.